spinalcom/spinal-browser-building-information/README.md

-# spinal-browser-maintainer
+# spinal-browser-building-information
-a specific browser for maintainer.
+a specific browser for building information .